-Just 16 miles off the coast of Cape Cod, Nantucket is a great escape ready to be explored by you and your family.
+Just 16 miles off the coast of Cape Cod, Massachusetts, Nantucket is a great escape ready to be explored by you and your family.
 Eat at world class restaurants, surf great waves, have ice cream every day and live like a local on the serene island of Nantucket.
 What’s stopping you?

 RENT BIKES AND EXPLORE THE ISLAND

 Looking to get around the island quickly and have fun doing so?
 Then I highly suggest biking.
 Zip from beach to beach, cruise down the cobblestone streets, and stop off at Cisco Brewery when you discover Nantucket Island.
 It’s time to ditch the car and trade it in for a bike!